-4. Continued Support for Active Recreational Facilities
+5. Continued Support for Active Recreational Facilities & Youth Needs

 A number of years ago, Stow developed a major active recreational facility on Old Bolton Road with the support of Stow Community Preservation funds: Stow Community Park.
 This has helped alleviate the need for new active playing fields; however, the Recreation Department still does not have the ability to "rest" a field during its busy season.
-Stow Acres offers an opportunity for field development to meet future community needs, as does the possible reuse of the BOSE site and its open field areas.
-The Town should undertake an assessment of the need for additional sites to meet the demands of active recreation, which includes both youth and sports with growing popularity such as pickleball.
-It should also monitor proposed developments at the BOSE site for opportunities to expand recreational opportunities.
+Through the public outreach process for this plan and the community engagement phase of the Stow Acres North Course Master Plan effort, we heard from all users including teens, young families, seniors, and recreation user groups that there is a desire for additional recreation facilities in town from toddler play areas, to splash pads, to additional field and court sports, additional program space, and a community pool.
+There was also strong support from all age users for additional walking and bike trails.
+We are currently in the process of developing a vision for the Stow Acres North Course property that is likely to address many of these needs.
+In addition, the future reuse of the BOSE site and its open field areas has the potential to address community needs and the town should continue to monitor future use of that site to look for opportunities for partnerships there.
+For the long term, the Town should undertake an updated recreation needs assessment to better understand the need for additional sites to meet the demands of active recreation of as the population increases in the next 10 years, which includes both youth and sports with growing popularity such as pickleball, dek hockey and pump tracks.